Stop fraudsters

 Hash locally

-Your server computes PBKDF2-SHA256 of the identifier with the network's published salt.
-The raw email or phone never leaves your infrastructure.
+Your server computes PBKDF2-SHA256 with the network salt.
+Raw identifiers never leave your infrastructure.

 h = pbkdf2(email, salt) - 02 offline